zhqian-mia/new_lab_report_3/LabReport3.md

 biomed/gb-2003-4-8-r50.txt:          UCSC Genome Browser, August 2001 assembly, displays biomed/gb-2003-4-8-r50.txt:          available through the UCSC Genome Browser [ 14 15 16 ]
 ```
-This command allow users to search for the three continuous letters `UCS` recursively in all files and directories under `biomed/*`.
-Both files name and the lines which contain the three letters `UCS` are printed out, which means it could be `UCSD` or `UCSC`. `-r` only show the files name and lines that contain the pattern, but not in whole word.
+**This command allow users to search for the three continuous letters `UCS` recursively in all files and directories under `biomed/*`.
+Both files name and the lines which contain the three letters `UCS` are printed out, which means it could be `UCSD` or `UCSC`. `-r` only show the files name and lines that contain the pattern, but not in whole word.**

-The second example is `grep -r "Toronto" government/`
+* My second example is `grep -r "Toronto" government/`
 ```
 qianzhijun@qianzhijundeMacBook-Pro technical % grep -r "Toronto" government/ government//About_LSC/ONTARIO_LEGAL_AID_SERIES.txt:beautiful city of Toronto to talk with you about the subject that government//Gen_Account_Office/pe1019.txt:Educational Research Association meeting, Toronto, Canada, April
 ```
-This command allow users to search for the word `Toronto` recursively in all files and directories under `government/`.
-Both files name and the lines which contain the 7 letters `Toronto` are printed out.
+**This command allow users to search for the word `Toronto` recursively in all files and directories under `government/`.
+Both files name and the lines which contain the 7 letters `Toronto` are printed out.**

-*Now let's try the second command `grep -l "pattern" /path/to/directory/*`.
-My first example is `grep -l "UCSD" biomed/*`*
+## Now let's try the second command `grep -l "pattern" /path/to/directory/*`.
+* My first example is `grep -l "UCSD" biomed/*`
 ```
 qianzhijun@qianzhijundeMacBook-Pro technical % grep -l "UCSD" biomed/* biomed/1471-2091-3-30.txt